 Both of them: your ISP and Your VPN are interconnected with each other, they both are involved in limiting your speed.

 If your ISP is involved in limiting your bandwidth then you need to check it before connecting the VPN service.

 Follow the following steps to check your speed:

 - Connect VPN

-In this process, you will have clear result if there are such speed limits implemented by your ISP.
+In this process, you will have a clear result if there are such speed limits implemented by your ISP.

 Particular Routers and 3rd party firewalls also cause speed and disconnection problems.
 Disable the Router / 3rdparty or Windows Firewall and check the connection consistency and speed.
 When you set up a VPN connection, make sure your computer’s firewall setting is set then only a VPN can run reliably.
 Frequently firewall settings do not affect the VPN but affect the CPU speed which can make VPN slow down your Internet connection.